renovatebot/renovate/docs/usage/configuration-options.md

 We are working on adding more advanced filtering options.

-Note: There must be a `constraints` object present in your renovate config for this to work.
+Note: There must be a `constraints` object in your Renovate config for this to work.
 This feature is limited to `pypi` datasource only.

 ## defaultRegistryUrls